awsdocs/aws-cost-management-user-guide/doc_source/ce-access.md

 This topic provides details about how to control access in Cost Explorer\.

-For information about managing access to Billing and Cost Management pages, see [Controlling Access](control-access-billing.md)\.
+For information about managing access to Billing and Cost Management pages, see [Overview of Managing Access Permissions](control-access-billing.md)\.
 For more information about consolidated billing, see [Consolidated Billing for Organizations](consolidated-billing.md)\.

 **Topics**
 + [Granting Cost Explorer Access](#grant-ce-access)